Marshall Project Originals

 Or at least misleading, says this contrarian scholar.
 Here’s why it matters.

 These Prosecutors Campaigned for Less Jail Time — And Won

 New Strategy for Justice Reform: Vote Out the DA

 A battle in Tampa reflects a shift across the country.

-When a Former Domestic-Violence Prosecutor Realizes Her Sister is Being Abused
+When a Former Domestic-Violence Prosecutor Realizes Her Relative is Being Abused

 “My usual insights didn’t seem to apply.
 I didn’t know how to help her.”